 This colour contains the Agouti gene which gives each individual hair a range of shades and produces a rich depth of colouring in the coat.
 The undercoat is cream/beige with the outercoat being various shades of grey tinged with red or tan.

 Most common of the grey shades found in a Siberian, the undercoat is silver or beige with the topcoat containing diluted red or tan tones.

 The absence of the Agouti gene produces a silver coat with no hint of red, tan or cream.
 The undercoat is white while the outercoat is tipped with black but if the black is diluted it produces an almost blue or slate hue.

 Red & White

-This produces the most shade variation of Husky coats, the dilution factor can produce a light red shade that is almost cream, copper through to a dark chocolate red.
+This double coat produces the most shade variation of Husky coats, the dilution factor can produce a light red shade that is almost cream, copper through to a dark chocolate red.
 Dogs with this coloring always have liver points.

 At this blog post you can view a beautiful white Siberian who lives in Hawaii.

 A hardy, relatively healthy dog breed Siberian Huskies have an average lifespan of 12-15 years.